sync2brain/bossdevice-usermanual/5_demo_scripts.rst

     bd.alpha.ignore; pause(0.1)
     bd.eeg_channels=eeg_channels;

-    %% Preparing a Plasticity Protocol Seqeuence for bossdevice research plasticity_protocol_sequence(no_of_pulses,3)=0; %Pre filling the array
+    %% Preparing a Plasticity Protocol Seqeuence for bossdevice RESEARCH plasticity_protocol_sequence(no_of_pulses,3)=0; %Pre filling the array
     for iPulse=1:no_of_pulses
         time=time+0.01;